-Food and beverages are allowed throughout the building, if the beverage container is covered.
+Food and beverages are allowed throughout the building if the beverage container is covered.
 Exceptions include the following areas:

-- Library, where computers are located. - Health Sciences Resource Center (HSRC) areas. - Covered beverages are allowed in the lab conference room L13, the lab practice room on the counter, and the lab classrooms (health assessment and skills lab) on tables located in the central area.
-Do not use those tables, however, if they are housing lab supplies. - o Beverages are not allowed in the simulation rooms or medical imaging rooms. - o Food is not allowed in any lab training or practice area.
+- Library, where computers are located. - Health Sciences Resource Center (HSRC) areas. - o Covered beverages are allowed in the lab conference room L13, the lab practice room on the countermand the lab classrooms (health assessment and skills lab) on tables located in the central area of each if those tables are not being used for storage of lab supplies during the class period.

+- o Beverages are not allowed in the simulation rooms or medical imaging rooms. - o Food is not allowed in any lab training or practice area.